quantum-tinkerer/MeanFi/README.md

 result = meanfi.solver(model, guess)
 assert result.converged
 h_mf = model.hamiltonian_from_meanfield(result.mean_field)
-print(result.internal_energy, result.entropy, result.free_energy)
+print(result.internal_energy)
 ```

 Dictionary keys are lattice displacements; each value is an orbital matrix.
 `EnergyDIIS()` is the default solver and mixes densities using internal energy.
-By default, SCF computes entropy once at termination, including valid partial
-results on failure.
-Use `compute_free_energy=False` to skip this final work.
 SCF iterations and EDIIS use internal energy only.
+Entropy and free energy are
+optional: pass `compute_free_energy=True` to evaluate them after SCF terminates.

 Final results report energies and entropy per
 cell per physical orbital, with entropy in units of Boltzmann's constant: